 Since 1992, Albania has entered into agreements with several countries for the avoidance of double taxation.
-As of 1 January 2015, 37 double tax treaties (DTT) with different countries are in force.
-In addition, a DTT with Iceland is expected to enter into force on 1 January 2017.
+As of 1 January 2017, 38 double tax treaties (DTT) with different countries are in force.
 A general rule imposed by the tax treaties is that the right to tax capital gains is conferred to the state of residence of the seller.

 However, a number of double tax treaties provide a special regime for capital gains if the shares' object of transaction derive more than 50% of their value directly or indirectly from real estate.
-In addition, capital gains are taxed in Albania in cases where a foreign entity or a foreign individual transfers the direct ownership of real estate situated in Albania
+In addition, capital gains are taxed in Albania in cases where a foreign entity or a foreign individual transfers the direct ownership of real estate situated in Albania.